fandango-fuzzer/fandango/docs/About.md

     print(find_reference(key, bibfile))
 ```

-If you want to cite Fandango in your academic work, use our ISSTA 2025 paper {cite:ps}`zamudio2025fandango`:
+If you want to cite Fandango in your academic work, use the ISSTA 2025 paper by {cite:ts}`zamudio2025fandango`.
+Note that José Antonio has two proper last names, Zamudio Amaya, so the proper way to cite the paper is like this:

 ```{code-cell}
 :tags: ["remove-input"]